luxiano3990/flushnet-ai-runner/README.md

-# Flushnet AI Runner - Desktop and Browser Automation AI Agent
+# Flushnet AI Runner - The AI automation Agent that runs your computer and browser

 Run browser, terminal, Apps, and AI tasks across your machines and remote nodes from one place.